 Warm Spring activity around the Helena region is of potential economic interest.
-Warm spring in the Boulder, Alhambra, Broadwater and Marysville areas have shown interest leading to an extensive study in 1973 at the Marysville geothermal area.
+There has been interest in warm springs in the Boulder, Alhambra, Broadwater and Marysville which included an extensive study in 1973 at the Marysville geothermal area.
 Dr. David Blackwell of Southern Methodist University drilled blind holes in the Marysville and White Earth areas and found extensive heat sources.
 It is estimated that the source rock temperatures are: